Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are some situations where this might be the intended consequence, such as if your beneficiaries don’t need the money anymore.
 But you should be fully aware of the impact of taking out your cash value before you make a move.

-Pros and cons of a life insurance loan
+Pros and cons of borrowing against your life insurance policy

 - Doesn’t show up on your credit score